haleyneiman/thruxdocs/docs/userguide/buildingelectricalmodel/one-line/index-one-line.rst

     Using Property Tags to assign a Room

 Assign a Room by clicking in the text box.
-If no Rooms are available, create them using the :ref:`Architectural Workspaces <Architectural-Workspaces>`.
+If no Rooms are available, create them using the :ref:`Architectural Workspaces <Define_Architecture>`.

 .. figure:: images/one-line-assigning-room-2.PNG
     :align: center